 This is especially crucial for retailers selling on foreign Amazon marketplaces.
 Mishandling it may not directly cause account suspension, but could lead to potential negative feedback and a high claim rate which can result in your selling rights being revoked.

-Claim rates are slightly higher in Spain and Italy compared to France, Germany and UK.
-Spanish and Italian customers are also more likely to leave negative feedback, as it’s considered more as “offering constructive criticism” in southern European culture.
+Claim rates tend to be higher in Spain and Italy compared to France, Germany and UK.
+Spanish and Italian customers are also more likely to leave negative feedback, as it’s considered more as “offering constructive criticism” in southern Europe.
 British and German buyers on the other hand prefer to work their problems out and seek solutions to their issues than simply leaving a negative review.

 Where the culture calls for a personal touch in communications, such as in Spain and Italy, initiating rapport with customers is an advantage.
 Using “Estimado Jose (Dear Jose)” instead of “Estimado Sr. Pérez” (Dear Mr. Pérez) in your emails can make the customers feel welcomed and cared for.
-Yet when you’re on the first name basis with buyers in France or the UK, it would appear awkward, culturally insensitive and even considered offensive for some.
-In countries like Japan and Germany where the use of language reflects social hierarchy/status, ensure you use the honorific form when addressing your customers to show your respect and appreciation.
+Yet when you initially address buyers on a first name basis in France or the UK, it could appear awkward, culturally insensitive and even considered offensive for some.
+In countries like Japan and Germany where the use of language reflects social hierarchy/status, ensure you use the honorific form when addressing your customers to show respect and appreciation.
 There’s a Japanese saying “お客様は神様” which translates to “customer are gods”.
 Japanese buyers expect the highest respect and best service from sellers.
 Causal greeting forms or addressing them using first names are completely unacceptable.
-Moreover, “what we’ve learnt throughout the years working with Japanese customers is that they expect exactly what’s promised and often don’t accept explanations as to why expectations weren’t met.
-When a delivery is late in Japan, most sellers would refund immediately, whereas in other Amazon countries, it’s fine to ask the customers to wait for an extra day or two”, says a Japanese representative here at ICE.
+Moreover, according to a Japanese representative at InterCultural Elemenets, “what we’ve learnt throughout the years working with Japanese customers is that they expect exactly what’s promised and often don’t accept explanations as to why expectations weren’t met.
+When a delivery is late in Japan, most sellers would refund immediately, whereas in other Amazon countries, it’s fine to ask the customers to wait for an extra day or two”..

 There’s no “one size fits all” when it comes to providing customer service for various Amazon markets.
 Be sure to tap into the local culture before getting started or have a trusted company with cultural expertise and ecommerce mindset help you handle customer claims and questions before they escalate to negative feedback that could potentially cause account suspension.